 What's special about the Paris Psychology Centre?

-Fully licensed clinical psychologists
+Fully registered clinical psychologists

 Unlike in many services, every member of our team is a clinical psychologist or neuropsychologist (not a counsellor, life coach, natural therapist, etc.) with at least six years of training in treatment and research.
 This includes more than two years of supervised training.
-All our psychologists are licensed to practise in France (and usually in some other jurisdiction as well).
+All our psychologists are registered to practise in France (and usually in some other jurisdiction as well).

 We have experience living abroad, just like you